How to become a medical herbalist

 - a university course

-To prepare for work as a medical herbalist, you should complete a degree level course in herbal medicine approved by the National Institute of Medical Herbalists or one of the organisations represented by the European Herbal and Traditional Medicine Practitioners Association.
+To prepare for work as a medical herbalist, you can complete a degree level course in herbal medicine approved by the National Institute of Medical Herbalists.

 If you're a trained medical practitioner like a doctor or nurse, you could take a postgraduate degree in herbal medicine.